 RAID in Shared Web Hosting

-The SSD drives which our cutting-edge cloud web hosting platform uses for storage function in RAID-Z. This kind of RAID is intended to work with the ZFS file system that runs on the platform and it employs the so-called parity disk - a special drive where data saved on the other drives is cloned with an extra bit added to it.
+The NVMe drives which our cutting-edge cloud web hosting platform uses for storage function in RAID-Z. This kind of RAID is intended to work with the ZFS file system that runs on the platform and it employs the so-called parity disk - a special drive where data saved on the other drives is cloned with an extra bit added to it.
 In case one of the disks fails, your websites will continue working from the other ones and once we replace the bad one, the info which will be cloned on it will be recovered from what is stored on the rest of the drives together with the info from the parity disk.
 This is performed in order to be able to recalculate the bits of every single file adequately and to verify the integrity of the info cloned on the new drive.
 This is an additional level of security for the information that you upload to your shared web hosting account together with the ZFS file system that compares a unique digital fingerprint for each file on all of the drives in real time.

 RAID in Semi-dedicated Servers

-If you host your Internet sites in a semi-dedicated server account from our company, any content which you upload will be held on SSD drives which operate in RAID-Z. With this type of RAID, at least 1 of the hard drives is used for parity - when data is synchronized between the hard drives, an extra bit is included in it on the parity one.
+If you host your Internet sites in a semi-dedicated server account from our company, any content which you upload will be held on NVMe drives which operate in RAID-Z. With this type of RAID, at least 1 of the hard drives is used for parity - when data is synchronized between the hard drives, an extra bit is included in it on the parity one.
 The idea behind this is to ensure the integrity of the information that is copied to a brand new drive if one of the drives in the RAID breaks down as the website content being copied on the new disk is recalculated from the info on the standard disk drives and on the parity one.
 Another advantage of RAID-Z is that even in case a disk drive stops functioning, the system can easily switch to a different one immediately without service interruptions of any kind.
 RAID-Z adds one more level of safety for the content which you upload on our cloud Internet hosting platform along with the ZFS file system which uses unique checksums as a way to verify the integrity of every single file.